russellballestrini/russell.ballestrini.net/content/2019-02-05-hybrid-hot-water-heater-saves-69-percent-on-energy-consumption.rst

  +   $614

 I replace the unit myself, with the help from my father-in-law.
 I don't own a truck, so I decided to have it delivered for $65.
-I bought $100 worth of pipe and fittings (mostly because I don't want to learn how to sweat copper, so I use sharkbite fittings which cost more but are so simple and fast to use [amazon affiliant link])
+I bought $100 worth of pipe and fittings (mostly because I don't want to learn how to sweat copper, so I use `sharkbite fittings <https://www.amazon.com/gp/product/B01AS48PBS/ref=as_li_qf_asin_il_tl?ie=UTF8&tag=russellball0b-20&creative=9325&linkCode=as2&creativeASIN=B01AS48PBS&linkId=81ade3de2fc030c163112c53c7049885>`_ which cost more but are fast and simple to use.

 My state offers an instant $300 in store rebate, plus a $200 mail in rebate.